Side Effects of Flaxseed

 The main cause of diarrheal is the high fiber content present in flaxseeds.
 Secondly, flaxseeds taken in excess or regularly can have a laxative effect too.
 It is recommended to consume flaxseeds with fluids to ease constipation.

 4. May cause reactions to medication

-People with prescribed oral medication for a longer period should consult their doctor for flaxseed intake.
-As the seeds can interfere with or reduce the effects of certain blood sugar medicines or others.
+People prescribed oral medication for a longer period should consult their doctor for flaxseed intake as the seeds can interfere with or reduce the effects of certain blood sugar medicines or others.